starandserpent/SolitaireIssues/README.md

 ---

+## Wiki
+For more help check out our wiki page: https://github.com/starandserpent/SolitaireIssues/wiki Or join our Discord chat: https://discord.starandserpent.com/

+---

 ## ❤️ Thank You
 Every bug report and idea helps improve the game.
 We appreciate your time and support!